boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ~~~~
 {: #figure-ip-hand-off title="Example of 5G Slice with IP Hand-off Providing End-to-End Connectivity" artwork-align="center"}

    As opposed to the VLAN hand-off case, there is no logical interface representing
    a slice on the PE, hence all slices are handled within single service instance.
    The IP and VLAN hand-offs are not mutually exclusive, but instead could be used
    concurrently.
-Since the TN doesn't recognize S-NSSAI, a mapping table similar to
+Since the TN doesn't recognize S-NSSAIs, a mapping table similar to
    the VLAN Hand-off solution should be utilized ({{sec-vlan-handoff}}).

    The mapping table can be simplified if, for example, IPv6 addressing is used to
    address NFs.
 An IPv6 address is a 128-bit long field, while the S-NSSAI is a
    32-bit field: Slice/Service Type (SST): 8 bits, Slice Differentiator (SD): 24
    bits.
 32 bits, out of 128 bits of the IPv6 address, may be used to encode the
    S-NSSAI, which makes an IP to Slice mapping table unnecessary.

-Alternatively,
-   instead of using 2 full octets from the 8 octets in an IPv6 address, a provider
-   could build a mapping table that uses only one octet or parts of an octet to
-   represent utilized S-NSSAI.
-This mapping is a local IPv6 addresses allocation method to NFs in order to be representative of the S-NSSAI without
+   The S-NSSAI/IPv6 mapping is a local IPv6 address allocation method to NFs not disclosed to on-path nodes.
-   redefining IPv6 semantic.
 IP forwarding is not altered by this method and is
    still achieved following BCP 198 {{!RFC7608}}.

    Different IPv6 address allocation